Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

     mapper(Species, species_table)

-This differs from an **Active Record** ORM, in which a the domain model class also includes the table definition information and we always have a one-to-one correspondence between domain model classes and database tables.
-(The Django ORM and the ORM for Ruby on Rails are Active Record ORMs) Many people find the Active Record pattern easier to read, so SQLAlchemy now provides an alternate declaration style called  **Declarative Base**.
-When we use Declarative Base, our domain model definition *looks* like an Active Record ORM, the table information is contained in the class definition itself.
-Under the hood, however, SQLAlchemy is still using the Data Mapper pattern: the class definition creates a Table object and calls the mapper function to map them together.
+This pattern differs from an **Active Record** ORM, in which the domain model class also includes the table definition information and we always have a one-to-one correspondence between domain model classes and database tables.
+(The Django ORM and the ORM for Ruby on Rails are Active Record ORMs) Many people find the Active Record pattern easier to read and less work to setup, so SQLAlchemy now provides an alternate declaration style called  **Declarative Base**.
+When we use Declarative Base, our domain model definition *looks* like an Active Record ORM: the table information is contained in the class definition itself.
+However, under the hood, SQLAlchemy is still using the Data Mapper pattern: the class definition actually creates a table object and calls the mapper function to map them together.
-This has the advantage of allowing us the extra flexibility of arbitrarily mapping domain model classes to tables should we need this for our application.
-Below is an example of using the declarative base method, in which we use the declarative_base function to generate our domain model's base class.
-This bass class will take care of generating our data mapper boilerplate for us ::
+This has the advantage of allowing us the extra flexibility of arbitrarily mapping domain model classes to tables should we need this later as complexity grows.
+Below is an example of using the declarative base method, in which we use the declarative_base factory function to generate our domain model's base class.
+This base class will take care of generating our data mapper boilerplate for us ::

     Base = declarative_base()